James Courtney

-James Anthony Courtney (born 29 June 1980) is an Australian racing driver competing in the Repco Supercars Championship.
-He currently drives the No. 7 Ford Mustang GT for Blanchard Racing Team.
+James Anthony Courtney (born 29 June 1980) is an Australian semi-retired racing driver competing in the Repco Supercars Championship.
+He currently competes in the Ryco Enduro Cup, currently co-driving with David Reynolds the No. 20 Chevrolet Camaro ZL1 for Team 18.
 Courtney won the 2010 V8 Supercar Championship Series driving for the Dick Johnson Racing team.

 Early career

 Courtney has raced and was successful in several other categories, most of which are regarded as the stepping stones to Formula One.
 He was World Junior Karting Champion in 1995 and world Formula A Champion in 1997.
 He was British Formula Ford champion in 2000 and broke the record for winning the most Formula Ford races in one season.
 He drove for the Jaguar Junior Formula Three team in 2001, impressively winning his first F3 race on his F3 debut.
 He was also a test driver for Jaguar's Formula One team.
 Injuries from a high-speed test crash at Monza in 2002, due to failure of the rear wing on the Jaguar F1 car, led to him missing some races in that year's British Formula 3 Championship so he could not win the title—although he was easily leading it at that stage.
 In 2003, he was All-Japan Formula Three champion for the TOM'S team.
-In 2004 and 2005 he raced in the All Japan Grand Touring Car Championship for Toyota.
+In 2004 and 2005, he raced in the All Japan Grand Touring Car Championship for Toyota.

-James Courtney is managed by BTCC/TOCA boss Alan J. Gow, who was instrumental in his European open-wheeler career leading to his testing role with Jaguar Racing.
+Courtney is managed by BTCC/TOCA boss Alan J. Gow, who was instrumental in his European open-wheeler career leading to his testing role with Jaguar Racing.
 He appeared in the 2007 season of Dancing with the Stars, on the Seven Network.